 Time flies—it’s CNY season again!
 Undoubtedly the most important holiday in the Chinese lunar calendar, the festival celebrates all the good things in life: family, health, luck, and wealth.
-Like in many cultures around the world, food is a crucial component during CNY with cooks using symbolic ingredients to create mouthwatering dishes.
+Like in many cultures worldwide, food is a crucial component during CNY with cooks using symbolic ingredients to create mouthwatering dishes.
 We’ve gathered a list of Chinese New Year dishes you can make this year with ingredients you can easily find in the supermarket, with each bringing forth a specific meaning to this annual festival.

 Make These Chinese New Year Dishes For This Year’s Reunion Dinner

-Steamed Whole Chicken
+1. Steamed Whole Chicken

 Why whole chicken?
 Because it represents togetherness and the importance of a strong family unit.
 Instead of roasting, steaming gently cooks the chicken while keeping the flesh moist.
-Overnight seasoning is key, so don’t forget to generously lather the bird with salt the day before cooking.
-Complement the dish with a dipping sauce, concocted with grated ginger and chopped scallion for an appetising aftertaste.
+Overnight seasoning is vital, so don’t forget to generously lather the bird with salt the day before cooking.
+Complement the dish with dipping sauce, concocted with grated ginger and chopped scallion for an appetising aftertaste.

 Recipe Ingredients: